pola-rs/polars/docs/user-guide/transformations/time-series/timezones.md

 - `dt.convert_time_zone`: convert from one time zone to another.
 - `dt.replace_time_zone`: set/unset/change time zone.
+- `dt.to_local_datetime`: adjust a datetime to it's naive local datetime
+- `dt.from_local_datetime`: go from a local datetime to a new timezone

 Let's look at some examples of common operations: